-, Associate Extension Professor, UM Extension
+- Neil Linscheid, Associate Professor, UM Extension

 Telecommuting relates directly to transportation demand and pattern, congestion mitigation, population migration, as well as the sustainability, livability, and prosperity of communities.
-Therefore, many government agencies, including those of transportation, have inherent and long-term interests in understanding the impact of shifting the workforce to telecommuting.
+Therefore, many government agencies (including those of transportation) have inherent and long-term interests in understanding the impact of shifting the workforce to telecommuting.